Victor-Basil/Quiz-App/README.md

 ## How to Run
 1. Clone this repository: git clone https://github.com/Victor-Basil/quiz-app.git

     How to Use
-•	The app will ask you questions one by one.
+The app will ask you questions one by one.
-•	Type the letter corresponding to your answer and press Enter.
+Type the letter corresponding to your answer and press Enter.
-•	Your final score will be shown at the end.
+Your final score will be shown at the end